 }

-The rational for returning the highlight image in the show method is so that we can pass that same image to the hide method, allowing us to call removeFromSuperview in the hide method without more code to find an image reference.
+in the hide method without more code to find an image reference.
 The first time I attempted this code, I used a property which did work, however if a second touch occurred before the animation was finished the highlight wouldn’t disappear.

-Finally in order to make sure the proper highlight image appears on each pinwheel we’ll use setTag on the button to associate a button with an array index.
+on the button to associate a button with an array index.
 We’ll then use this value to index into an array holding highlight image names.
-This means that the addButtonToView method has to change to accommodate an index value:
+This means that the addButtonToView

 - (void)addButtonToView:(UIView *)view forImageName:(NSString *)name